DevExpress/devextreme-documentation/api-reference/40 Common Types/15 grids/ColumnChooserSelectionConfig/allowSelectAll.md

 ---
 ---
 ##### shortDescription
-Allows users to simultaneously select all items.
+Specifies whether to allow users to simultaneously select all items.

 ---